5ifar/Instantgram/README.md

 It showcases my competancy to tackle various SQL challenges and demonstrates my proficiency in SQL query writing and problem-solving skills.

+The Instantgram Project Schema & Case Study Queries have been executed using PostgreSQL v15 on pgAdmin 4 GUI.

 A special thanks to [Colt Steele](https://www.linkedin.com/in/coltsteele/) for creating this engaging SQL Bootcamp.

 ## 📚 Table of Contents